CFO Wiki

 Q: How far back should we track cohorts?

 Track as far back as your data allows, but focus analysis on the last 12-24 months.
+Tracking cohort retention over time is crucial for understanding how user engagement evolves.
 Older cohorts tell you historical patterns but may not reflect current product or market conditions.
 For forecasting, use retention curves from cohorts in the last 12 months since they best represent current customer behavior.
 If you’re pre-revenue or very early stage, you need at least 6 months of cohorts before patterns become meaningful.

 Q: Should we track monthly or quarterly cohorts?

 Monthly for the first 24 months of customer lifecycle, quarterly after that.
-Monthly granularity reveals early retention patterns and lets you spot problems quickly.
+Use acquisition cohorts to group users by their signup month and compare their behavior over time.
+Monthly granularity reveals early retention patterns and lets you spot problems quickly, especially when comparing each cohort’s performance to the previous month.
 After month 24, customer behavior stabilizes enough that quarterly tracking works fine.
 If you have low customer volume (under 20 new customers monthly), quarterly cohorts might be necessary to have statistical significance.

 Q: What do we do when cohort analysis shows retention is getting worse?

 First, segment to isolate the problem.
 Is it specific to a channel, customer size, or product tier?
 Second, look for correlation with product changes, pricing adjustments, or targeting shifts.
 Third, run qualitative analysis with churned customers to understand why.
 Fourth, implement fixes and monitor whether subsequent cohorts improve.
+Retention analysis plays a key role in identifying and addressing retention issues.
 The key is acting fast—retention problems compound.
 A cohort that’s retaining 5% worse at month 3 might retain 15% worse at month 12.